gbraad/fedora-modularity/source/architecture/versioning/managing.rst

 ~~~~~~~~~~~~~~~~~~~

 Just as important as forking a new branch is converging existing
 branches.
-In the RHEL f-stream model, we allow a product early
-back-ported access to a new feature scheduled for the next RHEL minor
+In an f-stream model, a new feature scheduled for the next release
-release.
-The f-stream is the early-access branch; the intent is that
+is made available in a prior release.
+The f-stream is the early-access branch;
-when the next minor RHEL release occurs, it introduces that back-ported
+the intent is that when the next release occurs, it introduces that
-feature into the mainline RHEL stream, and the f-stream is no longer
+feature into the mainline stream, and the f-stream is no longer
-needed: any product depending on that feature moves back off the
+needed: any component depending on that feature moves back off the
 f-stream branch and onto the mainline.

-Extending this to a modular build, we can imagine a layered product
+Extending this to a modular build, we can imagine a component
 needing a new feature within any module in our stack.
 If that module
 does not plan the feature to be released in time, we can fork a specific
-version of the module to serve the needs of the one product needing the
+version of the module to serve the needs of the one component needing the
 new feature; but if and when that feature is released in some mainline
-version of the module, we want the ability to move the layered product
+version of the module, we want the ability to move the component
 off the forked feature branch and back onto mainline.

 There are likely to be many complexities here; the important point is to